jodfedlet/jodfedlet/README.md

 - 👀 I can build, from scratch to Deploy, scalable RESTFULL API or Microservices using: Clean Arch | SOLID | DDD | API Gateway | RabbitMQ | Kafka | Docker | Keycloak
 - 🌱 I’m currently learning Clean Architecure, Kotlin.
--  I'm interested to learn ReactJs and React Native.
+-  I'm interested to learn && improve ReactJs and React Native.
 - 💞️ I’m looking to collaborate on open source projects
 - And ...
 I'm an eternal Student
 - 📫 How to reach me on ...